This guide answers the common questions about Gallery Pages.

 In some templates, you can link images in a gallery by adding clickthrough URLs.

 Titles and descriptions aren't displaying.

 If enabled in most templates, image titles and descriptions display in the bottom-left corner when they're added in the Image or Video Editor.
 If image titles and descriptions aren't appearing, there are a couple reasons why this might be happening.

 - Your template supports image titles and descriptions, but they're hidden.
 To unhide them, open the Style Editor while on a Gallery Page and uncheck the Hide Gallery Descriptions tweak.

 - Your template doesn't support image titles or descriptions.
 We still recommend adding them, however, as search engines can index them as alt text.

 Why do videos have titles, descriptions, and image overlays that I didn’t add myself?

 Videos from YouTube and Vimeo sometimes auto-populate title and description fields and provide an image overlay.
 To change these, open the video for editing and replace the text or image with your own.

 What's the difference between a Project Page and a Gallery Page?

 The Project Page is a custom gallery view, designed for portfolio layouts.
-It's available in the York, Artesia, Harris, Lange, Jasper, Shibori, and Taylor templates.
+It's available in the York, Artesia, Flores, Harris, Jasper, Jones, Lange, and Shibori templates.